But it wouldn’t be true.

 Don’t we feel this way at least some of the time – whether we work part-time, full-time, in the home, outside the home, or the full time job of parenting our sons and daughters?

-I repeat an assertion I’ve stated previously: parenting is a profession, whether compensated in dollars or not, and in complicated times, more so than ever.
+I repeat an assertion I’ve stated previously: parenting is a profession, or at the very least, involves a workload, skill set, and importance that ought to liken it to one whether compensated in dollars or not.
+In complicated times, this is more true than ever.

 Parenting is Work, Loving is Work